 “We have created a program of psychological interventions that tackle both the feelings that surround food and weight loss, whilst exploring the impact of depression in this process.
 The program includes a series of educative strategies that respond to this complex combination of issues, with the intention of increasing the success and understanding of sustained weight loss over time.”

 This new group protocol will be trialled at SAHMRI from the middle of this year and we are currently seeking volunteers.
-If you are interested in participating or learning more about this research project, please register at mb.sahmri.com and one of our researchers will be in contact.
+If you are interested in participating or learning more about this research project, please get in touch.